by Bill McBride on 11/06/2015 01:31:00 PM

-By request, here is an update on an earlier post through the September employment report.
+By request, here is another update of an earlier post through the October employment report.

 Important: There are many differences between these periods.
-Overall employment was smaller in the '80s, so a different comparison might be to look at the percentage change.
-Of course the participation rate was increasing in the '80s (younger population and women joining the labor force), and the participation rate is generally declining now.
+Overall employment was smaller in the '80s, however the participation rate was increasing in the '80s (younger population and women joining the labor force), and the participation rate is generally declining now.
 But these graphs give an overview of employment changes.

 Jobs Added (000s)